Massachusetts Community Health Centers Excelling at Patient Experience

 Earlier this year, MHQP introduced the “MHQP Patient Experience Awards,” which recognized the 33 primary care practices throughout Massachusetts that performed highest on our annual statewide Patient Experience Survey.
 The winning practices are extremely diverse in size, structure and location, proving that patients can have great experiences in many different kinds of primary care settings.

-One of the most exciting results was that three Community Health Centers (CHCs) were among the award winners:
+One of the most exciting results was that five Community Health Centers (CHCs) were among the award winners:

 - Hilltown Community Health Center, Worthington, MA – winner of Distinction in Patient-Provider Communications

 - CHP Health Center, Great Barrington, MA – winner of Distinction in Empowering Patient Self Care

 - South Boston Community Health Center, South Boston, MA – winner of Distinction in Coordinating Patient Care (Pediatrics) and Distinction in Empowering Patient Self Care (Pediatrics)

 - Southern Jamaica Plain Health Center, Jamaica Plain, MA – winner of Distinction in Assessment of Child Development (Pediatrics)